arhziz/QRScanner/README.md

-# QRScanner
+# Simple QRCode Scanner
-# A Simple QRCode Scanner with an overlay image
+A Simple QRCode Scanner with an overlay image built with Zxing plugin